yxni98/EMNLP_2022/_pages/venue.md

 ![airbnb]({{ site.baseurl }}/assets/images/abu_dhabi/airbnb_logo.png){: .align-center}

-Low-cost AirBnB affordable accommodations are also available in Abu Dhabi.
+Low-cost [airbnb](https://www.airbnb.ae/) affordable accommodations are also available in Abu Dhabi.
 <!-- The listings range from family-friendly/students offering selection of listings equipped with kitchens, washer/dryer, and WiFi.
 From extra rooms to swimming pools, airbnb family friendly listings provide plenty of space to accommodate the whole family. -->